 A doctor treating the patient does not require all of the information loaded into this software.
 All that a doctor will require is the patient’s test report or previous prescriptions.
 Nevertheless, he will have to select from the numerous folders and make a minimum of 7-8 clicks before he actually has access to the desired information.

 Hospital administration involves a massive amount of software dependency.
 Administration of the hundreds and thousands who walk in every day and move from one department to the next is no easy feat.
 Besides, there are several documentations required such as the Electronic Health Record, Electronic Medical Record, Continuity of Care Record and Personal Health Record.
 In such cases, cross channel integration and support is not as open or readily available.
-This causes limitation in access of information.
+This causes limitations in access of information.

 Different departments of the hospital have different requisites which may vary immensely.
 This gives rise to multiple processes and systems.
-Not to mention the healthcare providers are also expected to send out triplicate or sometime multiple reports.
+Not to mention the healthcare providers are also expected to send out triplicate or sometimes multiple reports.
 This is not only time consuming but also stressful.

 Doctors and nurses are further burdened with the cognitive load of remembering 10 different passwords for different accounts and sending out multiple reports across multiple systems which interferes with their extremely packed schedules and causes stress.